Subaru Vivio

 The Subaru Vivio is a kei car that was introduced in March 1992, and manufactured by Subaru until October 1998.
 It is small enough to place it in the kei car class, giving its owners large tax breaks in Japan.
 The Vivio has a spacious interior considering its small size, thanks to a relatively tall profile and large windows.
 The name "Vivio" is a reference to the engine's displacement of 660 written in an approximation of Roman numerals (VI, VI, O), and also inspired by the word vivid.
 It replaced the Rex nameplate that was introduced in the 1970s, and was itself superseded by the Subaru Pleo.
 The Vivio was available in 3 and 5-door versions, with a two-door targa top version named T-top also available.

 Drivetrain

-The Vivio was available with a variety of 658 cc normally aspirated or supercharged four-cylinder "Clover" engines with different gearbox options (including ECVT – an electronically controlled continuously variable transmission) and multiple trim packages.
+The Vivio was available with a variety of 658 cc naturally aspirated or supercharged four-cylinder "Clover" engines with different gearbox options (including ECVT – an electronically controlled continuously variable transmission) and multiple trim packages.
 Aside from the top-of-the-line RX-R, all engines were SOHC 8-valve designs.
 The ECVT equipped supercharged model claimed 64 PS with such a setup, and while the Twin Cam 16-valve RX-R version claimed to make no more power than the SOHC, this was only to stay within the limitations laid down by Japan's kei car legislations.
 Claimed torque was higher, at 88 Nm versus 84 Nm.
 Front- or four-wheel drive versions were offered on most of the lineup.